The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Proof of Theorems , and

 Let now $\gamma=\sum_{i \ge 1} n_i|u_i\rangle\langle u_i|$ be any finite-rank admissible operator with $0 \le n_i \le 1$ and $\sum_{i \ge 1} n_i = \lambda$, and assume that there are two $n_i$, say $n_1$ and $n_2$, which belong to the open interval $(0,1)$.
 Consider the new operator obtained by varying these two occupation numbers

 which is admissible as soon as $\max(-n_1,n_2-1)\leq t\leq\min(1-n_1,n_2)$.
-The energy of $\tilde\gamma_t$ is concave in $t$, hence the minimum over $t$ must be attained at the boundary of the interval, where one of the two occupation numbers of $\tilde\gamma_t$ is equal to either 0 or 1.
+As we have explained before the lemma, the energy of $\tilde\gamma_t$ is concave in $t$, hence the minimum over $t$ must be attained at the boundary of the interval, where one of the two occupation numbers of $\tilde\gamma_t$ is equal to either 0 or 1.
 The new operator $\tilde\gamma_t$ has an energy which is lower than or equal to that of $\gamma$ and it has at least one occupation number in the open interval $(0,1)$ less.
 Arguing by induction we can therefore find an operator $\gamma'$ of the form in~\eqref{eq:equality_finite_rank} so that $\cE(\gamma')\leq\cE(\gamma)$.
 So the minimisation problem can be restricted to such $\gamma$'s.

 If $\lambda=N$ is an integer, the minimisation set contains only orthogonal projections, and we recover the minimisation problem introduced in~\eqref{eq:def_J_integers}.
 If $0<\lambda\leq1$ then we can take $\gamma=\lambda|u\rangle\langle u|$.
 Its energy equals the NLS energy of $\sqrt{\lambda} u$.
-Therefore the optimum is for $u=u_\lambda/\sqrt{\lambda}$ and the minimal energy is equal to $I(\lambda)$.
+Therefore the optimum is for $u=Q_\lambda/\sqrt{\lambda}$ and the minimal energy is equal to $I(\lambda)$.
 If $\lambda=0$ then the set is reduced to $\gamma=0$ and we find $J(0)=0$. \end{proof}